What emotion is she displaying here? (Designed by Freepik)

-Fortunately, I haven’t exploded in a truly un-dignified manner and chose to find a solution to an emotionally distressing situation rather than to just grin and bear it.
+Fortunately, I haven’t exploded in a truly undignified manner in a crowd.
+Where possible, I choose to find a solution to an emotionally distressing situation rather than to just grin and bear it.

-Depending on your levels of self control, the battle between the heart and the mind can be long and protracted (eg deciding whether to leave a job or end a marriage), or instantaneous (eg chocolate, vanilla or cookies and cream).
+Depending on your levels of self control, the battle between the heart (or amygdala) and the mind can be long and protracted, like deciding whether to leave a job or end a marriage, or instantaneous, like choosing between ice cream flavours – chocolate, vanilla, strawberry or cookies and cream?

 The greatest (and most primitive, since it originates from our early reptilian brain) is fear.
 Nothing drives human behaviour more than the fight for survival in the face of extreme danger.